Tohoma/yah/README.md

 ### Equivalency and other Relational operations
-Equivalency in Yahscript takes the form of eq(var1, var2).
-Parentheses are not required.
+Equivalency in Yahscript takes the form of `eq var1, var2, ..., vari`.
 Other relational operations preform the same way.
+Arguments are evaluated from left to right.

 ```
-print(eq 2,2 )
+spit eq 2,2
-// yah would be the output
+// JS equivalent of return 2 === 2, where yah is the output

-print(eq 1,2 )
+spit (eq 1,2 )
-// nah would be the output
+// JS equivalent of return 1 === 2, where nah is the output

-gt 10,11,11,1,1,1,1
+spit gt 10,11,12,1
+// JS equivalent of strictly greater than
+// return (10 > 11 && 11 > 12 && 12 > 1)

+temp is 40
-lt 10,12,1,1,1,1,1
+lt 10,12,temp,100
+// JS equivalent of strictly less than
+// return (10 < 12 && 12 < temp && temp < 100)

 geq 11,11,1,1,1,1,1
+// JS equivalent of less than or equal to
 leq 12,12,1,1,1,1,1
+// JS equivalent of greater than or equal to

 ```
 ### Functions